OpenBeacon/OpenBeacon/README.md

 # Security and Privacy Considerations
 Beaconing has a high risk of abuse and the loss of user privacy should be considered throughly.
-More will be added to this section as the protocol is more fully fleshed-out.

-## Ideas for tackling privacy.
+## HTTP Headers

-* Requests must have an exact set of explicitly defined HTTP headers so that there is no variation between clients.
-Beacon servers must must respond with and error in the headers differ.
+Requests must have an exact set of explicitly defined HTTP headers so that there is no variation between clients.
+Beacon servers must must respond with a message format error if the headers differ.

-  - Note: 3xx response codes should be treated as a message format error, this is to allow servers to redirect users hitting those URLs with a browser to redirect to either an information page or the actual resource that the beacon is representing.
+A message format error is defined as either a 400 response code or any 3xx response code.
+This is to allow servers to redirect users hitting those URLs with a browser to either an information page or the actual resource that the beacon is representing.

+## Proxied Requests
+All requests must be proxied through another beacon server.
+This also means that all beacon servers must act as a proxy to other beacon servers.
+This is a measure to prevent any single server from knowing both who you are (your IP) and where you are (the beacons that you see).

-* The beacon domain must use a SRV record to point to the host that will handle responding to the extended information request, proxies must not proxy to a domain that does not provide a SRV record in the form `_openbeacon._tcp.obcn.io.
+The beacon domain must use a SRV record to point to the host that will handle responding to the extended information request, proxies must not proxy to a domain that does not provide a SRV record in the form `_openbeacon._tcp.obcn.io.
 86400 IN SRV 0 5 5060 serv.obcn.io.`

 * A device may not make requests to beacon URLs until the domain of the beacon has been approved by the user.
 The deivce may only make one request to the root (`/`) URI once and must cache the response so as to not ever need to